Adaptive clinical trial design with delayed treatment effects using elicited prior distributions: Model Parameterisation and Prior Distributions

-The length of the delay, denoted by $T$, is a parameter that can be intuitively understood and directly asked about during elicitation.
-It is only relevant when the survival curves are expected to eventually separate; thus, this parameter is considered under the condition that the curves will diverge.
-We also incorporate the possibility of there being no delay in the separation of the curves.
-The prior distribution for the length of delay is
+The length of the delay $T$ is a parameter that can be intuitively understood and directly elicited from experts.
+It is only relevant when the survival curves are expected to eventually separate; thus, this parameter is considered conditional on $S$ being true.
+We additionally incorporate the possibility of there being no delay in the separation of the curves, that is denoted by $P_\text{DTE}$.
+The prior distribution for $T$ is:

-\\ where $D_{T}$ is the distribution of the length of delay (assuming there will be a delay) and $P_\text{DTE}$ is the probability of experiencing a delayed treatment effect.
+where $D_{T}$ is the elicited distribution of the length of delay, conditional on a delayed treatment effect occurring.